Huexotzinco Codex: Content

 After the conquest, the Huexotzinco peoples became part of Cortés's encomienda holdings.
-While Cortés was out of Mexico from 1529 to 1530, the First Audiencia sought to strip Cortés of his intervened in the daily activities of the community and forced the Nahuas to pay excessive taxes in the form of goods and services.
+While Cortés was out of Mexico from 1529 to 1530, the First Audiencia intervened in the daily activities of the community and forced the Nahuas to pay excessive taxes in the form of goods and services.
 When Cortés returned, the Nahuas of Huejotzinco joined him in a legal case against the abuses of the First Audiencia.

 The Huexotzinco Codex has testimony enumerating the abuses by Nuño de Guzmán when he took over the encomienda in the name of the crown.
 Indigenous supporting Cortés's lawsuit claimed that Guzmán extracted large amounts of tributes from the town, but also that they were compelled to serve Guzmán as he went to war.
 Several indigenous witnesses testified to the fact that the lord of Huextzinco was compelled to participate, but that until a horse was procured for him he refused to serve.
 At this time horses were very expensive, since they were not native to the New World and at the end of the 1520s likely there were few born locally.
 The horse, according to the testimony of one Esteban, previously named Tochel (or Tochtli, "rabbit"), cost "twenty-one small gold ingots."
 Esteban also says that for the 600 men outfitted for war, the cost was 27,000 pieces of cloth.

+Although the plaintiffs were initially successful in their suit in Mexico, it was appealed to the Council of the Indies in Spain.
+Documents attesting to the final outcome of the suit were unavailable for many years.
+A document later uncovered in the collections of the Library of Congress shows that in 1538, Charles I of Spain agreed with the judgement against the Spanish administrators and ruled that two-thirds of all tributes taken from the people of Huexotzinco be returned.

+Later research

+The codex was part of the private archive belonging to the descendants of Cortés (the Italian dukes of Monteleone) until 1925.
+Edward Harkness purchased the codex from the rare book dealer, A.S.W.
+Rosenbach, and presented it to the Library of Congress in 1928–29.

 Of particular interest on the Huexotzinco Codex is the image of the Virgin Mary, one of the earliest indigenous depictions.
-The Indians' testimony was rendered in Nahuatl and translated to Spanish for the lawsuit.
+The Indigenous men's testimony was rendered in Nahuatl and translated to Spanish for the lawsuit.
 Their statements indicate that the Madonna image in the codex shows the banner that Guzmán demanded as a standard for the campaign to conquer what became New Galicia.
 Made of gold and richly decorated with feathers, the Huexotzincans had to sell twenty slaves to indigenous merchants and received in payment three gold ingots and nine long feathers (likely quetzal feathers, highly prized by the Indians).
 According to the testimony of one Lucas, formerly known as Tamavaltetle, an indigenous lord of Huexotzinco, the image of the Virgin was "broad and as long as more than half an arm."